 The University recognizes that deciding whether and how to make a report to the University or law enforcement can be difficult decisions.
 Making a report means telling someone in authority what happened, whether in person, by telephone, in writing, or by email.
-Whether or not a student or employee reports to law enforcement and/or pursues any formal action, if they should report an incident of sexual violence, accommodations or supportive measures are available if the victim requests them and if they are reasonably available.
 All individuals are encouraged to seek the support of campus and community resources.
 These trained professionals can provide guidance in making decisions, information about available resources and procedural options, and assistance to either party in the event that a report and/or resolution under this Policy is pursued.
 Individuals are encouraged to use all available resources on and off campus, regardless of when or where the incident occurred.